William Dykes – Director

 After relocating to Suffolk, Victoria continues to work in the community for the NHS in Ipswich as well as offering evening home visits during the week and Saturday mornings for Hadleigh Physiotherapy.

 In her spare time Victoria is a keen marathon runner and will be competing in this year's London Marathon for the Hadleigh Hares.

 Sports Massage Therapist

 VTCT Level 3

-She runs clinics every Monday evening and Friday during the day in our Hadleigh practice or on Tuesday and Thursday mornings in our Martlesham practice.
+She runs clinics every Monday evening and Friday during the day at our Hadleigh practice or on Tuesday and Thursday mornings at our Masterlord Office Village location.

 Sabina has worked in an office environment for the better part of 30 years.
 She is a highly enthusiastic, resourceful, organised and flexible person who possesses a significant amount of knowledge regarding administrative and office procedures.She loves working in a busy and varied office environment and enjoys all aspects of interaction with people.